Blood and Bourbon

 • Childe of

-• Many Kindred have speculated whether Vidal sired other progeny during the five centuries preceding Costa’s Embrace.
-The Prince has never spoken of other childer and none have been foolish enough to ask him.
+• Others? (e. unknown) Many Kindred have speculated whether Vidal sired other progeny before Emmanuel Costa.
+After all, he was some five centuries old when he first came to New Orleans.
+The Prince, however, has never publicly spoken of any other childer—and none have have been foolish enough to ask.